-NAME OF TREATMENT PLANT/WORKS:

-1. Type of effluent (please also refer to Section D for classifications):

-- 2. Site of works: - 2.1 Submit a site plan indicating the exact location (or intended location) of the works.
-This plan should indicate (as a minimum): - 2.1.1 General location of the works with regards to settlements, main roads, boreholes, rivers etc. - 2.1.2 Layout plan of property showing all existing and proposed water pipes and effluent and drainage lines in distinctive colours. - 2.1.3 Topographical plan/area photograph/contour plans showing the property and effluent treatment plant in relation to residential areas, rivers, pans, dams, lakes and boreholes. - 2.1.4 Contour plans indicating the exact location of the effluent treatment works and point of discharge of final effluent in relation to watercourses that drain the area. - 2.1.5 Give the following information: - 2.1.5.1 Distance to nearest inhabitants: - 2.1.5.2 Distance to nearest water abstraction point (e.g. river, borehole): m - 2.1.5.3 Distance to nearest watercourse (e.g. dry river) and specify: - 2.1.5.4 Wind direction (main/normal)
+NAME OF TRI EATMENT PLANT/WORKS: 1.
+Type of efflu ent (please also refer to Section D for classifications): 2.
+Site of work s: t a site plan indicating the exact location (or intended location) of the works.
+This plan should e (as a minimum): 2.1.1 General location of the works with regards to settlements, main roads, boreholes, rivers etc. 2.1.2 Layout plan of property showing all existing and proposed water pipes and effluent and drainage lines in distinctive colours.
+2.1.3 Topographical plan/area photograph/contour plans showing the property and effluent treatment plant in relation to residential areas, rivers, pans, dams, lakes and boreholes.
+2.1.4 Contour plans indicating the exact location of the effluent treatment works and point of discharge of final effluent in relation to watercourses that drain the area.
+2.1.5 Give the following information: 2.1.5.1 Distance to nearest inhabitants:m 2.1.5.2 Distance to nearest water abstraction point (e.g. river, borehole):m 2.1.5.3 Distance to nearest watercourse (e.g. dry river) and specify:m 2.1.5.4 Wind direction (main/normal)